What is the Water Quality in Sacramento, California?

 See below for what you can do to improve Sacramento’s water.

-- Use Berkey filters with activated carbon to filter out 17 of the 23 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 74% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

 - These are more expensive than pitchers to purchase, but can be more effective.